bachya/simplisafe-python/README.md

 ## The `Sensor` Object

-`Sensor` objects provide information about the SimpliSafe sensor to which they relate.
+`Sensor` objects provide information about the SimpliSafe sensors to which they relate.

 **NOTE:** Individual sensors cannot be updated directly; instead,